If I dare to be humble enough, then I admit that I can learn from anyone and anything. Truly, the learning opportunities are unlimited in life.

 #1.
 Curiosity Helps You Learn

 Cats are willing to explore.
-They want to find out what their environment is like.
-They’re interested in discovering the world around them.
+They want to discover what their environment is like.
+They’re interested in exploring the world around them.
 Each day, each moment presents another opportunity to learn.

 Yes, cats are curious.
-And their curiosity isn’t usually a source of danger for them.
+And their curiosity isn’t usually dangerous.
 They want to experience more.
 They’re hungry for adventure and experimentation.
 Cats engage their senses wherever they can.
 Seeing.
+Smelling.
+Hearing.
 Touching.
 Tasting.
-Smelling.
-Hearing.

-Cats’ curiosity is one of their qualities which keeps them young.
+Cats’ curiosity helps keeps them young.
 And being around them has helped me be young at heart.

-Rather than being cynical and thinking that there’s nothing worth learning and nothing to learn, I can be curious instead.
-When I’m curious enough about something, then I’m open to learning.
+Rather than being cynical and thinking there’s nothing worth learning and nothing to learn, I can be curious instead.
+When I’m curious, I’m open to learning.
 And learning is exciting.

-So, thank you, cats and kittens, for helping me to have a positive attitude about life.
+Thank you, cats and kittens, for helping me have a positive attitude.
 Thank you for your shining example.

-Cats enjoy their environments, and they interact with them in fun and interesting ways.
+Cats enjoy their environments and interact with them in fun and interesting ways.
 And cats know that:

 #2.
 There’s Always Time to Play

-Cats, especially the friendly, happy ones, have a childlike quality about them.
-They’re curious, and they’re playful.
+Cats, especially the friendly, happy ones, have a childlike quality.
+They’re curious and playful.

-I’m amazed by the fact that cats can make a game out of pretty much anything.
+I’m amazed that cats can make a game out of anything.
 They’ll chase their own tail.
 They’ll try to catch their shadow or a laser dot moving around on the wall.
 They’ll wrestle with other cats.
 They’ll run around with such reckless abandon.
 They’ll use a wide variety of surfaces as a scratching post.
 They’ll climb trees.
 They’ll play tag.

-Cats also enjoy going into bags, boxes, cupboards, closets, and other tight spaces.
+Cats enjoy being in bags, boxes, cupboards, closets, and other tight spaces.
 They’ll go under beds and on blankets.
 They’ll explore various surfaces as if they’re on a grand adventure.
 And they take flight with the greatest of ease.
 They leap and climb and pull themselves up to a higher place.

 Cats approach life as if each day is a gift.
 In this way, they show greater awareness than so many humans, especially me.
-I witness cats be their ever loving selves, and I remember that I have a heart.
-I remember what it was like to make a game out of pretty much anything.
+I witness cats be their ever-loving selves, and I remember what it was like to make a game out of pretty much anything.

 I was an only child.
 I grew up without siblings and without a dad.
-My mom knew that we needed to have someone with us besides only the two of us.
-So we got a cat when I was 6 and the cat was only 8 – 10 weeks old, and we named her Sparky.
+My mom knew we needed to have someone with us, so we got a cat when I was 6, and the cat was only 8 – 10 weeks old, and we named her Sparky.
 Sparky and I grew up together.
 She was family.
 We had 14 years together.
-Those were glorious years filled with so much love and so many good times.
+Those glorious years were filled with so much love and so many good times.

-Sparky really liked being at Grandma’s house, too, and being outside in the yard and exploring the neighborhood.
+Sparky liked being at Grandma’s house, too, and being outside and exploring the neighborhood.

 My mom and I took Sparky for walks on a leash.
-She didn’t always like being on the leash, but she played along.
+She didn’t always like being on the leash but played along.

-There were a few times when I had Sparky chase after a toy, running laps in our apartment.
+A few times, I had Sparky chase after a toy, running laps in our apartment.
 We did that long enough for Sparky to get panting from all that running.
-I knew then it was time to stop the running and to let her cool down.
+I knew then it was time to stop running and let her cool down.

-Sparky really enjoyed her scratching post(s), and she had certain toys that were her favorites.
-There was a toy mouse stuffed with catnip, a wheel with a ball inside that she would hit from the sides or on top, crumpled up flyers tied to strings, hollow plastic balls, and tinsel.
+Sparky enjoyed her scratching post(s) and had certain toys that were her favorites.
+There was a toy mouse stuffed with catnip, a wheel with a ball inside that she would hit from the sides or on top, crumpled-up flyers tied to strings, hollow plastic balls, and tinsel.

 My mom and I took countless pictures of Sparky.
-I treasure all those times we had together, and I treasure the memories.
+I treasure all those times we had together and the memories.

-I dedicate this post to Sparky, the one cat that I’ve spent the most time with by far.
+I dedicate this post to Sparky, the cat I’ve spent the most time with.
 Here’s to you, Sparky.
-You were the greatest, and any cat that I get to visit or spend any amount of time with is a reminder of how rich my life was because you were a part of it.
+You were the greatest, and any cat I get to visit or spend any amount of time with reminds me of how rich my life was because you were a part of it.
 Such an important part.
 I’m grateful for you.
-You were such a loyal companion through life and so loving.
+You were such a loyal companion and so loving.
 I love you, and I miss you.

-Yes, there still ended up being some sadness shared in a post about cats and kittens.
-They can be a great delight in one’s life, and since they have shorter lifespans than humans, eventually there comes the pain of having to say goodbye.
-I’ve never really recovered from that even though it was so long ago.
+Cats and kittens can be a great delight in one’s life, and since they have shorter lifespans than humans, eventually, there comes the pain of having to say goodbye.
+I’ve never really recovered from that, even though it was so long ago.
 It doesn’t help that I seem to connect with cats a lot more easily than I do with people.
-Comes with the territory of being a highly sensitive introvert, I guess.
+I guess it comes with the territory of being a highly sensitive introvert.

 Besides curiosity and playfulness, I’ve learned another very important lesson from cats and kittens, and it’s to: